oscar-sabet/project-mha/README.md

 ### User Stories

-- As a visitor, I want to access the website on my mobile device, so that I can get information on the go.
+- As a businessman, I want to access the website on my mobile device, so that I can get information on the go.
 - As a visitor, I want to find resources for self-care, so that I can take steps to improve my own mental health.
-- As a visitor, I want to learn about mental health, so that I can better understand mental health issues.
+- As a parent, I want to learn about mental health, so that I can better understand mental health issues.
-- As a visitor, I want to find contact information for mental health services, so that I can seek help if needed.
+- As a public servant, I want to find contact information for mental health services, so that I can seek help if needed.
-- As a visitor, I want to read personal stories and testimonials, so that I can feel connected and less alone in my experiences.
+- As a patient, I want to read personal stories and testimonials, so that I can feel connected and less alone in my experiences.
-- As a visitor, I want to find information on how to support someone with mental health issues, so that I can help my loved ones.
+- As a husband/wife, I want to find information on how to support someone with mental health issues, so that I can help my loved ones.
+- As a gas-lighter, I am looking for extensive resources on mental health conditions to help hone my craft

 ### Project board

 A project board was used during development.

 [Github Project Board](https://github.com/users/oscar-sabet/projects/2)